cmccandless/ExercismSolutions-csharp/word-search/README.md

 Words can be hidden in all kinds of directions: left-to-right, right-to-left, vertical and diagonal.

-Create a program that given a puzzle and a list of words returns the location of the first and last letter of each word.
+Given a puzzle and a list of words return the location of the first and last letter of each word.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.

-## Submitting Incomplete Problems
+## HINTS

-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+One of the uses of Tuples is returning multiple values from a function.
+In this exercise, write a function that returns a Tuple (the x- and y- part of a coordinate).

+For more information on Tuples, see [this link](https://msdn.microsoft.com/en-us/library/system.tuple(v=vs.110).aspx).

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit WordSearch.cs`

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).